Male Asian Koels: Glossy blue-black plumage, crimson irises, long tail, pale green beak, and grey legs and feet.

 What should you do if you are affected by the Asian Koels?

 NParks is working with NEA and premise managements to prune trees, and remove crows’ nests and food sources to discourage Asian Koels from roosting in residential areas.

-If you need any assistance, you can contact us at 1800-476-1600 or through our online feedback form at https://www.avs.gov.sg/feedback.
+If you need any assistance, you can contact us through our online feedback form at https://www.avs.gov.sg/feedback.
 Alternately, you can approach your town council or condominium management for assistance.